salmanfarooqui/docs/JS/objects.md

 ### Looping through properties

-`for...in` loops - This method traverses all **enumerable** properties of an object and its prototype chain
+`for...in` loops - This method traverses all **enumerable** properties **of an object and its prototype chain**

-To find out if an object has a specific property as one of its own property, you use the `hasOwnProperty` method.
-This method is very useful because from time to time you need to enumerate an object and you want only the own properties, not the inherited ones.
+To find out if an object has a specific property as one of its own property, you use the hasOwnProperty method.
+This method is very useful because from time to time you need to enumerate an object and you want only the own properties, not the inherited ones. hasOwnProperty restricts its search to the root elements of the object in which the property is being searched

 ```js
 var school = {schoolName:"MIT"};
 console.log(school.hasOwnProperty ("schoolName"));  // true
 ```

 ##### Enumerable